chetAnrAo1213/PasswordManager/README.md

 # PasswordManager
 Password Manager is a tool for storing and managing passwords.
 The Project consists of two modules User & Admin.
 It provides complete user authentication and authorization, ensuring security to the passwords.
 The project also supports Crud Operations against a password.
 User can try various Password Recovery Mechanisms like SignIn with Questions,Pin or Reset the account password.
 User module is intergrated AI to provide a Chat Bot and Security for External Api's with visual dashboard.
-Admin can have write access against a user including privacy policy, and also visual dashboard.
+Admin can have read/write access against a user including privacy policy, and also visual dashboard.
+Overall a Basic SpringBoot Project that Supports extensive Crud Operations and Supports Thrid Party API's.
 ________________________________________________

 # Project Configuration